Electron-Acoustic Solitons in Magnetized Collisional Nonthermal Plasmas: DISCUSSION

 \end{enumerate}

-To conclude, we may say that our theoretical investigation should be useful for better understanding the characteristics of small but finite amplitude localized electrostatic disturbances that are ubiquitous in laboratory as well as space plasmas, where two distinct temperature electron populations are available, in presence of nonthermal electrons following trapped superthermal distribution and dissipation due to electron-neutral collision. \acknowledgments S. Sultana thankfully acknowledges the Alexander von Humboldt Foundation, Germany for their financial support during the course of this work.
+By way of conclusion, we may say that our theoretical investigation should be useful for a better understanding of the characteristics of small but finite amplitude localized electrostatic disturbances that are ubiquitous in laboratory as well as space plasmas, where two distinct temperature electron populations are available, in presence of nonthermal electrons following trapped superthermal distribution and dissipation due to electron-neutral collision.